Minnesota Incorporation Services

 How long does it take to start a Minnesota corporation?

-Filing online or in person costs $20 more, but it only takes a day.
+Filing online or in person costs $20 more, but it only takes 2 days.
 If you’d rather save $20, you can mail your filing, and it will take around 4-7 days.

 Does a Minnesota corporation need a registered office?